rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ## Connection manager

-### Connection string
+### Connection strings

 To connect to your database of choice, you will need a string that contains all information needed to connect to your database (e.g., the network address of the database, user name and password).
 The specific connection string syntax for each provider is defined by the ADO.NET framework.
-If you need assistance to create such a connection string, <a href="https://www.connectionstrings.com" target="_blank">have a look at this website that provide example string for almost every database</a>.
+If you need assistance to create such a connection string, <a href="https://www.connectionstrings.com" target="_blank">have a look at this website that provide example strings for almost every database</a>.

 ### Database Connections

 The `DbSource` and `DbDestination` can be used to connect via ADO.NET to a database server.
 To do so, it will need the correct connection manager and either a raw connection string or a `ConnectionString` object.
-The easiest way would be to directly pass a raw connection string and connection manager.
+The easiest way is to directly pass a raw connection string and create with it a connection manager.

+Here is an example creating a connection manager for Sql Server and pass it to a DbSource:

 ```C#
 DbSource source = DbSource (